mavity/binaryen-fork/docs/rust/vision/arena-ownership.md

 This document describes the ownership, lifetime, and thread-safety guarantees for `Arena` in `binaryen-support` (Rust) and the `BinaryenArena*` FFI functions in `binaryen-ffi`.

+Note: The `binaryen-ffi` crate and the FFI types declared here are INTERNAL to this port.
+They are not a public ABI and are not intended for use outside the project.
+If you use or rely on these types externally, your code may break at any time and is unsupported.

 Overview
 --------
 - `Arena` is a bump allocator intended for short-lived allocations.
 It provides faster allocation for many short-lived string allocations.